-About UsSt George's, Oakdale, Poole is, in many respects a very modern church being only some 59 years old but it is one with a rich community history.
+About UsSt George's, Oakdale, Poole is, in many respects a very modern church being only 60 years old but it is one with a rich community history.

 The unique and striking interior of the roof at St George's is truly a sight to behold, symbolising palm trees spreading out across the main body of the church on cantilevered timber trusses, it creates a strong Anglican theme.
 Created by architects Robert Potter and Richard Hare it proved a radical design back in 1960.
 It is fitting therefore that in 1996 English Heritage chose to list the church as a Grade II listed building for it's post-war architectural distinction.

-St George's is also very fortunate to have a pipe organ of some distinction which provides a fabulous sound for all the services and is especially impressive when listening to our excellent choir- with the number of choirs in the local area being small in number, the success and drive of the Choirmaster and Choirmistress in retaining and encouraging such a successful choir is indeed impressive.
+St George's is also very fortunate to have a pipe organ of some distinction which provides a fabulous sound for all the services and is especially impressive when listening to our choir.
+With the number of choirs in the local area being small in number, the success and drive of the Choirmaster in retaining and encouraging the choir is impressive.

-The Parish Centre of St George's comprises two multi-use halls which have recently been fully refurbished to a high standard with excellent catering facilities - available for private hire, parties and meetings.
-The halls are an excellent community resource not just for Oakdale, but also for the wider conurbation.
+The Parish Centre of St George's comprises two multi-use halls with excellent catering facilities - available for private hire, parties and meetings.
+The halls are an great community resource not just for Oakdale, but also for the wider community.

 We are particularly keen to get to know our local community whether they are regular church attenders or not.
-With this in mind we relocated our Parish Offices to the hall complex and can now greet our users and respond to their enquiries much better.
+With this in mind we relocated our Parish Offices to the hall complex and can now greet our users and respond more easily to their enquiries.

 We look forward to meeting your and your family and friends, whether for a Sunday morning service or for a private function in our halls.